RimaBouhal/SORT/PROPOSAL.md

 	1. I will allow the user to select their own text files of strings to sort.
 		- I included lists of my own to practice with.

-	2. The user can also controll the project with and OSC controlling application
+	2. The user can also control the project with and OSC controlling application
 		- The controller I first used was
 		- This will work so long as the device running the program and the device running the controller are on the same wireless network (Illinois_net_geust works)

-	3. The user can also controll the project using keyboard shortcuts and/or a button panel I made via ofxGuiExtended
+	3. The user can also control the project using keyboard shortcuts and/or a button panel I made via ofxGuiExtended
 		- Groups of radio buttons
 			- Sorting